HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-When examining language usage data for homepages and secondary pages (the latter of which were not discussed in 2022), English (en) appeared as the main element (homepage: 18.0% and secondary page: 18.4%), followed by pt-br (homepage: 8.7% and secondary page: 8.7%), en-us (homepage: 8.3% and secondary page: 8.3%), and ja (homepage: 5.9% and secondary page: 6.4%).
+When examining language usage data for home pages and secondary pages (the latter of which were not discussed in 2022), English (en) appeared as the main element (homepage: 18.0% and secondary page: 18.4%), followed by pt-br (homepage: 8.7% and secondary page: 8.7%), en-us (homepage: 8.3% and secondary page: 8.3%), and ja (homepage: 5.9% and secondary page: 6.4%).

 {{ figure_markup(
   image="home-vs-inner-page-language-usage-combined.png",
-  caption="Language usage (HTML and HTTP header) for Homepage and Secondary page.", description="A bar chart showing language usage as a percentage of pages.
+  caption="Language usage (HTML and HTTP header) for Home page and Secondary page.", description="A bar chart showing language usage as a percentage of pages.
 For homepage, en was used on 18.0% of pages in our dataset, followed by pt-br on 8.7%, en-us on 8.3%, ja on 5.9%, fr on 4.7%, de on 3.8%, es on 3.7%, vi on 2.7%, ru on 2.5%, cs on 2.5%, tr on 2.4%, pl on 2.4%, zh-tw on 2.3%, th on 2.0%, it on 2.0%, and hu on 1.9%.
 For the secondary page, it was very similar at 18.4%, 8.7%, 8.3%, 6.4%, 4.6%, 4.0%, 3.2%, 2.8%, 2.6%, 2.7%, 2.5%, 1.7%, 2.5%, 2.2%, 2.0%, and 2.0%, respectively.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=218192895&format=interactive",
   sheets_gid="127817290",